![]() |

 Expanding movement education reflects the increased role that an understanding of gravity orientation, perception, coordination, expressivity, and nervous system regulation plays in determining lasting shifts in posture and function.
 Further, teaching Rolfers to understand, embody, and articulate these perspectives serves the greater DIRI mission to educate the world about Rolfing Structural Integration.

 The Rolf Movement Certification program is offered through a variety of modules.
 These classes work sequentially or as stand-alone classes.
 They focus on the ten-session framework through embodiment and practitioner training by working with coordinative, perceptual, and expressive patterns.
 Classes are offered in Boulder, CO, and throughout the United States.
-Students must take a total of 30 days (225 hours) of credit – to be certified as a Rolf Movement practitioner.
+Students must take a total of 30 days (225 hours) of credit – to be a Certifed Rolf Movement Practitioner™.

 Past Rolf Movement workshops taken from a Certified Rolf Movement Instructor may be credited towards certification as long as these workshops were taken after January 1, 2009, over a period of up to six years.